 Strategies for choosing a Successful Physical Location

 Opening a brick-and-mortar location will be one of your biggest ongoing costs, as well as a legal commitment, so it’s important to weigh all your options before you sign on the dotted line of your lease.
-In this column I will discuss an important consideration regarding how to stake your claim on a location for your business.
+In this column, I will discuss an important consideration regarding how to stake your claim on a location for your business.

 This is the tenth in a series of columns that provide several helpful business topics for the new small business.
-It is based on one of SCORE’s recent projects that was developed with the help of and in partnership with FedEx.
+It is based on one of SCORE’s recent projects that were developed with the help of and in partnership with FedEx.
 This project is called “Startup Roadmap” and outlines every step in starting a business.
 A SCORE mentor may use this program to help you reach your goal smoothly.

 Choosing your company’s physical location is a crucial decision—one that can make the difference between customers finding your business or passing you by.
 The right business location will help you connect with your target customers, establish credibility as a business, and demonstrate immediately what you sell.
 I will discuss three vital tasks for consideration.